Boundaries of planar graphs, via circle packings: Introduction

-The main result of this paper is that there are no other bounded harmonic functions, i.e.\ any bounded harmonic function can be represented this way.
+The main result of this paper is that there are no other bounded harmonic functions, that is, any bounded harmonic function can be represented this way.
 Recall that a graph is one-ended if removal of any finite set of vertices leaves only one infinite connected component.

 \begin{theorem} Let $G=(V,E)$ be a transient bounded degree, one-ended triangulation and let $P$ be a circle packing of $G$ with $\carr(P)=U$.
-Then for any bounded harmonic function $h:V \to \R$ there exists a bounded measurable function $g: \partial U \to \R$ such that $h(v)= \E_v \big [ g(X_\infty) \big ]$. \end{theorem}
+Then for any bounded harmonic function $h:V \to\R$ there exists a bounded measurable function $g: \partial U \to\R$ such that $h(v)= \E_v [ g(X_\infty) ]$. \end{theorem}